 However, the clean slate law does expand the availability of expungement for felony-level crimes.
 If you have been convicted of more than one indictable offense, you may be eligible to have the most recent felony expunged even if, before conviction for the second felony, you were convicted of a crime that is ineligible for expungement.
-To learn more, call our experienced Hamilton expungement lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today.
+To learn more, call our experienced New Jersey Expungement Attorney at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC today.

 When Can the Court Deny Your Expungement?